Seven Toreros recognized with All-WCC recognition

 • Dozens of All-Americans

-• Handful of current Major Leaguers highlighted by Kris Bryant, the 2015 MLB Rookie of the Year and 2015 All Star
+• Handful of current Major Leaguers highlighted by Kris Bryant, the 2016 NL MVP and 2015 Rookie of the Year

 • Eight NCAA tournament appearances since 2002, including first ever National seed in the WCC - #8 seed in 2007.
 (First ever WCC to host a Regional as well)